osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 So what exactly new vmlinux_entry64 should do?
 Firecracker sets up VMs to 64-bit state but OSv already provided 64-bit [start64](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/arch/x64/boot.S#L100-L119) function so one could ask - why not simply jump to it and be done with it?.
 Unfortunately this would not work (as I tested) because of different mamory paging and CPU setup between what Linux and OSv expects (and Firecracker sets up for Linux).
 So possibly vmlinux_entry64 needs to reset memory pagig and CPU the OSv way?
 Alteratively vmlinux_entry64 could switch back to protected and jump to start32 and let it setup VM OSv way.
 I tried that as well but it did not work for some reason.

 --->
-Luckily the segmentation (explain - typically in long mode it is setup as flat ..) is setup same way.
+Luckily the segmentation (explain - typically in long mode it is setup as *flat memory model*) is setup same way.

 At the end based on many trial-and-error attempts I came to conclusion that vmlinux_entry64 should do following:
 1. Extract command line and memory information from Linux boot_params structure whose address is passed in by Firecracker in RSI register and copy to another place structured same way as if OSv booted through boot16.S (please see [extract_linux_boot_params](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/arch/x64/vmlinux.cc#L41-L93) for details).